Joe Kearney - Beechmount

 My curiosity led me to EMDR and that, in turn, has allowed me to develop a much deeper understanding of the effects of trauma on a person.
 I get huge pleasure from seeing how someone's distress when dealing with a difficult memory changes to relief and, at times, even laughter before my eyes.
 What happens to bring about such a change in the course of as little as 40 minutes?
 With EMDR, the focus is given to the most disturbing part of a troubling memory.
 Then, she or he keeps that disturbing experience in the corner of their mind while engaging in side-to-side eye movements tracking a moving light or holding tactile buzzers that vibrate alternatively in each hand in sets that last for up to 30 seconds each time.
 This bilateral stimulation seems to stimulate the brain into processing that memory.
 The client may notice that the image of the event gets fainter or disappears; the emotional intensity may be greatly reduced; their body relaxes; their way of thinking about the event gains more perspective.
 The best news is that, once processed, memories stay sorted.
 Seeing events like that happen several times a week and the relief it brings to clients, is particularly rewarding.
 It is no wonder that the Department of Health and the World Health Organisation have listed it as a treatment of choice for post-traumatic stress disorder.

-In 2016, I will complete a 3 year training programme in Somatic Experience (SE) therapy.
+In 2016, I completed a 3 year training programme in Somatic Experience (SE) therapy.
 This therapy is particularly helpful for people who have great difficulty managing their emotions and body sensations and for those whose systems feel 'frozen', perhaps from a traumatic birth, early medical trauma or later events.
 This therapy, first developed by Dr. Peter Levine in the 1970's, includes what is going on in the body as well as in the mind.
 "Trauma is in the nervous system, NOT in the event" - Levine.
 Somatic Experiencing offers a gentle way of approaching very difficult experiences and first helps the person develop the body-based resources to contain this material without being overwhelmed by it and then helps the person to process the experience and discharge the trapped body energy.

 I offer EMDR and SE for more than trauma.
 People affected by addiction, low self-confidence, a bereavement and, particularly, stress and anxiety, have all benefited by this work.